tom-galvin/tom-galvin.github.io/_posts/2015-02-18-wavulator.md

   <img alt="Two masses connected by a spring." src="{{ site.base_url }}/images/wave/5.png" /><br/>
 </div>

-Now, having the equations is all well and good, but simulating them is another kettle of fish entirely.
+Now, having the equations is all well and good, but simulating them is a challenge in itself.
 Upon starting this project I used the naive method of simply adding the rate of change of velocity (acceleration), multiplied by the time step, to the velocity each second - likewise for the displacement.
 This is called [Euler's integration method](http://en.wikipedia.org/wiki/Euler_method), and while it works for very simple simulations, the result of using Euler's method diverges from the actual scenario significantly for complex situations.

 I've instead had to implement a method known as [fourth-order Runge-Kutta integration](http://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
 This works with a slightly more involved approximation method, that tentatively steps forward in time and corrects for any miniscule changes in acceleration and position beforehand, that Euler's method would otherwise ignore.
 I don't understand the maths behind the derivation of this method, but it works, and the wave simulator uses a four-pass integration to step forward in time.